ehalpern/macwire-config/README.md

 ```
 unmanagedClasspath in Compile += sourceDirectory.value / "main" / "resources"
 ```
-The code generator determines the configuration property names and types at compile time by reading the Typesafe configuration.
-To do this, it must be able to load the configuration file from the compiler classpath.
-If the configuration file is in the `resources` directory, you must explicitly add that directory to the compiler classpath.
+At compile time, the code generator reads the Typesafe configuration to determine configuration property names and types.
+This requires that the configuration file to be on the compiler classpath, which is not case for the \`src/.../resources`' directory by default.

 ##### Create a Config wiring object
 ```